iamckn/iamckn.github.io/source/_posts/2017-11-14-wireguard-vpn-typical-setup.markdown

 6. Configure firewall rules on the server.
 7. Configure DNS.
 8. Set up Wireguard on clients.

-# Set up details

-We will be setting up the typical VPN connection described in the previous post.

-{% img /images/typical_vpn.png %}

-Here's how are set up will look like:

-* An ubuntu 16.04 (x64) VPS as our VPN server (Gateway).
-* The internet facing interface on the server is eth0.
-* An ubuntu 16.04 (x64) computer as the client.
-* We will use 10.200.200.1/24 as the VPN server interface IP.
-* We will use 10.200.200.2/24 as the VPN client interface IP.
-* Unbound DNS resolver for added security.

 # 1. Install WireGuard on the VPN server